OfficeDev/outlook-dev-docs/docs/add-ins/match-strings-in-an-item-as-well-known-entities.md

 ---
 title: Match strings as well-known entities in an Outlook add-in | Microsoft Docs
-description: Learn about well-known entities in Outlook add-ins.
+description: Using the JavaScript API for Office, you can get strings that match specific well-known entities for further processing.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins